-If selected, data from the <note> element will be displayed in Context window, so that linguists can view them next to each segment.
-Only <note> in <unit> is supported (according to XLIFF 2.0 standards)
+If selected, data from the <note> element will be displayed in the Context window, so that Linguists can view it next to each segment.
+Only a <note> in a <unit> is supported (according to XLIFF 2.0 standards).

-By selecting the option Save confirmed segments to TM on import, all segments that get imported to Memsource as confirmed, will be saved to the project's translation memory in the write mode.
+By selecting this option, all segments that get imported to Memsource as Confirmed will be saved to the project's translation memory in the Write mode.

 - Segment XLIFF

-A standard segmentation will be applied.
-Otherwise one element will be one segment (can result into multiple sentences in one segement)
+With this option, standard segmentation will be applied.
+If this option is not checked, one element will be one segment.
+(Note that this can result in multiple sentences in one segment.)

-The option interpret linebreak/pagebreak tags will cause XLIFF linebreak and pagebreak tags create a new segment.
+This option will cause XLIFF linebreak and pagebreak tags to create a new segment.

 - Preserve whitespaces